Small Victory for Guido's Think Tank Transparency Campaign -

 Victory!
 They suffixed the Resolution Foundation as “left-leaning”.

 The serious point is that this framing by the BBC is uneven.
 The BBC clearly thinks that viewers and listeners are too stupid to know where guests are coming from politically.
-Guido thinks they should let the audience judge for themselves and so long as their are guests from across the spectrum, balance will be maintained.
+Guido thinks they should let the audience judge for themselves and so long as there are guests from across the spectrum, balance will be maintained.
 If they won’t do that perhaps they should let guests self-identify…